asmusskar/RIVA/Readme.md

 # RIVA
-Road-profile Inversion based on in-Vehicle Accelerations (RIVA) is a MATLAB-package for road profile estimation based on data from vertical acceleration traces.
+Road-profile Inversion based on in-Vehicle Accelerations (RIVA) is a MATLAB package for road profile estimation based on data from vertical acceleration traces.

-The framework for performing the inversion is visualized in Figure 1; the scheme refers to a vehicle that is instrumented with an accelerometer positioned near the centre-line close to the front axle.
+The scheme in Figure 1 visualizes the framework of RIVA; it shows a vehicle with an accelerometer positioned near the center line, close to the front axle.
 The inversion is achieved using a PID controller algorithm with a calibrated quarter-car model; it can take any synthetic or field-measured acceleration and speed signal as input.
 The outcome of this process is followed by a filtering step to remove long wavelengths.
-A detailed description of the proposed methodology including model verification and validation of RIVA is presented in [Skar and Levenberg (2023)].
+A detailed description of the proposed methodology, including model verification and validation of RIVA is presented in [Skar and Levenberg (2023)].

 <div>
 <img src="pics/RIVA_f1.png" width="85%">
 </div>
 <p>
- <b>Figure 1:</b> Overview of the proposed method.
+ <b>Figure 1:</b> Overview of the RIVA framework.
 </p>

 RIVA is based on matching measured vertical accelerations acquired over a specific road stretch with accelerations simulated by the calibrated quarter-car model.
-The matching is done with a PID control algorithm (see Figure 2), considering the road profile as an unknown 'input' and the measured accelerations as 'target' signal.
+The matching is done with a PID control algorithm (see Figure 2), considering the road profile as an unknown 'input' and the measured accelerations as a 'target' signal.
 The physics of the quarter-car model governs the 'transfer function' relating input to output.

 <div>
 <img src="pics/RIVA_f2.png" width="85%">